Indonesia looks to U.S. to relax limits on its special forces

 The United States is one of Indonesia’s top arms suppliers, recently delivering Boeing’s Apache helicopters and 24 of Lockheed Martin’s F-16 fighter jets.
 But Indonesia also buys arms from U.S. rivals, including Russia.

-U.S. officials said Indonesia asked for pricing for an additional 48 F-16 aircraft, a deal which could be worth $4.5 billion (£3.23 billion).
+U.S. officials said Indonesia asked for pricing for an additional 48 F-16 aircraft, a deal which could be worth $4.5 billion.
 But Indonesia played down any imminent purchase and suggested it was still evaluating how many more aircraft it needed.

 Ryacudu said Indonesia would buy weaponry when it “has the money.”